Texas officer convicted in killing of Atatiana Jefferson

-FORT WORTH, Texas (AP) — A former Texas police officer was convicted of manslaughter Thursday for fatally shooting a Black woman through a rear window of her home in 2019, a rare conviction of an officer for killing someone also armed with a gun.
+A former Texas police officer was convicted of manslaughter Thursday for fatally shooting Atatiana Jefferson through a rear window of her home in 2019, a rare conviction of an officer for killing someone who was also armed with a gun.

-Jurors were also considering a murder charge against Aaron Dean but instead convicted him of manslaughter in the death of Atatiana Jefferson.
-The conviction comes more than three years after the white Fort Worth officer shot the 28-year-old woman while responding to a call about an open front door.
+Jurors were also considering a murder charge against Aaron Dean but instead convicted him of manslaughter.
+The conviction comes more than three years after the white Fort Worth officer shot the 28-year-old Black woman while responding to a call about an open front door.

 Dean, 38, faces up to 20 years in prison on the manslaughter conviction.
 The sentencing phase of his trial is set to begin Friday.
 Dean had faced up to life in prison if convicted of murder.